Gekkio/gekkio.fi-hakyll/blog/2015-05-17-mooneye-gb-cartridge-analysis-fortress-of-fear.markdown

 can be found in DIP/SOP-packaged **Sharp LH531V00** even though it is a 1 MBit chip.
 So, we expect the layout to have 20 address pins, where one is unused in the 512 KBit ROM chip.

+*Update: Actually, many chips seem to follow the JEDEC 21-C standard, which defines a standard pin layout for ROM chips up to 8Mbit*.

 Based on the data sheet we can see that A0-A13 are directly connected to the corresponding pins in the ROM.
 Address pins 14-16 are connected to the MBC, so the MBC controls the upper 3 bits of the address the ROM chip sees.
 In the visualization I'm using the M14-M18 naming as used by Jeff